 The PROSPER project aims to address these challenges found in palaeoproteomics and human evolutionary research.

 Sample selection is an important and highly relevant part of any destructive analysis.
 To expand our knowledge of skeletal proteomes, PROSPER aims to study the variation in the hominin skeletal proteome between and within different skeletal elements.
-This knowledge will help guide sampling strategies and sample selection from highly precious archaeological material, causing minimal alterations of the material.
+This knowledge guides us in designing sampling strategies and sample selection from highly precious archaeological material, causing minimal alterations of the material.

 The PROSPER project aims to develop laboratory methods that will maximise proteome size and coverage of phylogenetically relevant proteins.
 With increased knowledge of hominin skeletal proteome and more robust laboratory methods, PROSPER aims to maximise the amount of information that can be extracted with minimal damage to irreplaceable fossils.